-The company is substantially a start-up operation with all the attendant risks that start-ups normally encounter.
-These are risks associated with the property development and real estate industry generally, including but not limited to, the lack of financial stability, risks of cost over-runs and risks of delay in completion of the Gudja and St. Julian's Central Business Centres.
+Risks associated with the property development and real estate industry generally, include but are not limited to, risks of cost over-runs and risks of delay in completion of the St. Julian's Central Business Centre.
 In the event that these risks were to materialise they could have a significant impact on the financial position of the Company.

-The property market is a very completive market that can influence the lease of space
+The property market is a very competitive market that can influence the lease of space